-My desire to capture the drama associated with the lives of the familial and the changing culture of the American West in the 1950s and ’60s have been driving forces for my writing.
+My desire to capture the drama associated with the lives of the familial and the changing culture of the American West in the mid-20th century have been driving forces for my writing.

-I grew up on my grandparents’ ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even larger cattle ranch in northwest Wyoming–the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015, and my upcoming middle-grade children’s book, The Clark Valley Chronicles.
+I grew up on my grandparents’ pioneer ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even larger cattle ranch in northwest Wyoming–the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015.

-Recent publications include a personal essay, “Second Chance,” in the April 2019 Round Table Literary Journal, and a small collection of haiku poems entitled “Nordic Impressions” in the 2019 Redwood Writers Poetry Anthology.
+Recent publications include a personal essay published in the Stories on Stage Sacramento Anthology, Twenty Twenty, in June 2021; a personal essay, “Second Chance,” in the April 2019 Round Table Literary Journal; and a small collection of haiku poems entitled “Nordic Impressions” in the 2019 Redwood Writers Poetry Anthology.

 A short story, “Meeting at Midnight,” was published in the 2018 Redwood Writers Anthology, Redemption–Stories from the Edge.
 Previous short stories, “The Drop-off” and “The Invisible Delivery Man,” appeared in the 2016 Redwood Writers Anthology, Untold Stories.